sparkle-project/Sparkle/Documentation/Installation.md

 If the first stage fails, the installer aborts causing the updater to abort the update.

-Otherwise a `SUInstallationFinishedStage1` message is sent back to the updater along with some data.
+Otherwise a `SPUInstallationFinishedStage1` message is sent back to the updater along with some data.
 This data includes whether the application bundle to relaunch is currently terminated, and whether the installation at later stages can be performed silently (that is, with no user interaction allowed).
 If we reach here, only the interactive package installer can't be performed silently.

 The installer then listens and waits for the target application to relaunch terminates.
 If it is already terminated, then it resumes to stage 2 and 3 of the installation immediately on the assumption that the installer does not have permission to show UI interaction to the user.
 Thus if the installer has to show user interaction here and hasn't received an OK from the updater (it won't if the target application is already terminated), the install will fail.
 If the target is already terminated, the installer will also assume that the target should not be relaunched after installation.

 ### Installation Waiting Period
-The updater receives `SUInstallationFinishedStage1` message.
-The updater sends a message `SUSentUpdateAppcastItemData` with the appcast data in case the updater may request for it later (due to installer resumability, discussed later).
+The updater receives `SPUInstallationFinishedStage1` message.
+The updater sends a message `SPUSentUpdateAppcastItemData` with the appcast data in case the updater may request for it later (due to installer resumability, discussed later).
 It also reads if the target has already been terminated (implying that the installer will continue installing the update immediately), and if the installation will be done silently.

 For UI based update drivers, the updater tells the user driver to show that the application is ready to be relaunched - the user can continue to install & relaunch the app.
 The user driver is only alerted however if the installation isn't happening immediately (that is, if the target application to relaunch is still alive).
 The user driver can decide whether to a) install b) install & relaunch or c) delay installation.
 If installation is delayed, it can be resumed later, or if the target application terminates, the installer will try to continue installation if it is capable to without user interaction.